ib565/Excel-AI-Interviewer/README.md

 - **Local-First Storage**: Simplifies deployment and enables offline operation
 - **Streaming Transcripts**: JSONL format for efficient append operations

+### Tech Stack Justification

+- **Gemini SDK**: Chosen for large free usage limits, variety of models, and robust function calling capabilities
+- **Direct API Integration**: Opted against full-fledged frameworks (CrewAI, LangChain, etc.) to maintain control and deep understanding of the underlying AI interactions
+- **Streamlit**: Selected for rapid prototyping and easy deployment; alternative could have been a Python + React stack hosted on Render + Vercel

 ## Prerequisites

 - Python 3.8 or higher